quicwg/base-drafts/draft-ietf-quic-transport.md

-The Packet Number field that appears in some packet types has alternative confidentiality protection that is applied as part of header protection; see Section 5.4 of {{QUIC-TLS}} for details.
+The Packet Number field that appears in some packet types has alternative confidentiality protection that is applied as part of header protection; see
+{{header-protect}} for details.
 The underlying packet number increases with each packet sent in a given packet number space; see {{packet-numbers}} for details.